dergigi/dergigi.github.io/bitcoin/resources.md

 in free speech.
 What this means, why free software exists, and what the implications of free (vs proprietary) software are, is important to understand the unstoppability of Bitcoin.
-I would argue that the ethos of GNU and UNIX programming are important corner stones for Bitcoin as well.
+I would argue that the ethos of GNU and UNIX programming are important cornerstones for Bitcoin as well.

 {% include books.html category='software' %}